zivolution921/javascript-inheritance-patterns-v-000/README.md

 respective constructors.

 If we try to access `rect.sides`, we get `4`.
-We know that `sides` is definied by `Shape`, so it looks like our constructor worked so far and our `Rectangle` inherited the properties of `Shape`.
+We know that `sides` is defined by `Shape`, so it looks like our constructor worked so far and our `Rectangle` inherited the properties of `Shape`.

 When we try to call `width` on both objects, `rect` gives us `5`, but